Onesie Power ’21

-All though the suit is larger it still offers a running exit for BASE jumping and with the new deflector shape, the pull is very easy.
+The suit is large but it still offers a running exit for BASE jumping and with the new deflector shape, the pull is very easy.

-It’s made in both parapak and ultralight versions with YKK zippers, 5.10 soles and anti slip bootie straps.
+It’s made in both parapak and ultralight versions with YKK zippers, BASE soles and anti slip bootie straps.

 |Europe (ex.
 VAT)||USA|